Apelles: Biography

 Apelles was a contemporary of Protogenes, whose reputation he advocated.
 Pliny also recorded an anecdote that was making the rounds among Hellenistic connoisseurs of the first century CE: Apelles travelled to Protogenes' home in Rhodes to make the acquaintance of this painter he had heard so much about.
 Arriving at Protogenes' studio, he encountered an old woman who told him that Protogenes was out and asked for his name so she could report who had enquired after him.
-Observing in the studio a panel Protogenes had prepared for a painting, Apelles walked over to the easel, and taking up a brush told the servant to tell Protogenes "this came from me," and drew in colour an extremely fine line across the panel.
+Observing in the studio a panel Protogenes had prepared for a painting, Apelles walked over to the easel, and, taking up a brush, told the servant to tell Protogenes "this came from me," and drew in colour an extremely fine line across the panel.
 When Protogenes returned, and the old woman explained what had taken place, he examined the line and pronounced that only Apelles could have done so perfect a piece of work; Protogenes then dipped a brush into another colour and drew a still finer line above the first one, and asked his servant to show this to the visitor should he return.
-When Apelles returned, and was shown Protogenes' response, ashamed that he might be bettered, he drew in a third colour an even finer line between the first two, leaving no room for another display of craftsmanship.
-On seeing this, Protogenes admitted defeat, and went out to seek Apelles and meet him face-to-face.
+When Apelles returned and was shown Protogenes' response, ashamed that he might be bettered, he drew in a third colour an even finer line between the first two, leaving no room for another display of craftsmanship.
+On seeing this, Protogenes admitted defeat and went out to seek Apelles and meet him face-to-face.

-Pliny claims that this very painting had been part of the collection of Julius Caesar, but was destroyed when Caesar's mansion on the Palatine Hill burned down.
+Pliny claims that this painting had been part of the collection of Julius Caesar but was destroyed when Caesar's mansion on the Palatine Hill burned down.
 While sketching one of Alexander the Great's concubines, Campaspe, Apelles fell in love with her.
 As a mark of appreciation for the great painter's work, Alexander presented her to him.
-Apelles is said to have been working on a painting of Aphrodite of Kos when he died, and the painting was left unfinished for no one could be found with skill enough to complete it.
+Apelles is said to have been working on a painting of Aphrodite of Kos when he died, and the painting was left unfinished, for no one had skill enough to complete it.

 The renowned work of Apelles provided several exemplars for the narrative realism admired by Greco-Roman connoisseurs, succinctly expressed in Horace's words ut pictura poesis, "as is painting so is poetry."
 Apelles seemed to have had a taste for elaborate allegory and personification, which he carried far in his rendering of Calumny, described by Lucian, in which an innocent youth is falsely accused by Ignorance, Envy, Treachery and Deceit.
 The story occasioning the painting was alleged to have been false accusations by a rival artist that Apelles took part in a conspiracy against Ptolemy IV Philopator.
 This almost led to the artist's execution.
 "In the Renaissance the exemplar of the poetic painting which was invariably cited whenever the art-poetry question was discussed was the Calumny of Apelles, known through Lucian's description."
 Sandro Botticelli's panel of Calumny of Apelles was painted in conscious striving to equal the painting in Lucian's ekphrasis.